Help for Couples Blog

 Signs of codependency

 How can you tell if you are codependent?
 Well, there are some telltale signs.
-A External link opens in new tab or windowgood article on six signs of codependency provides a guide to determine if your relationship falls into this category:
+A good article on six signs of codependency provides a guide to determine if your relationship falls into this category:

 Why do people get into codependent relationships?